 Given these benefits, the number of rollovers has grown consistently over time.
 Capitalize analysis of IRS and GAO data now shows that total rollovers — into both IRAs and into employer-sponsored plans — will grow from approximately 6.4 million in 2016 to over 10 million in 2024, roughly 75% of which are expected to end up in IRAs2.
 The dollars of assets moved have also become substantial, with $1.1 trillion rolled over in 2024 alone.
 These assets have become a substantial flow of funds within the market, and an important source of growth for retirement account providers, wealth managers, and others.3

-Over 10 million 401(k) rollovers are estimated to occur in 2024 and yet nearly 80% of savers manage to complete a rollover without assistance and 42% report the process took two months or more.
+Over 10 million 401(k) rollovers are estimated to occur in 2024 and yet nearly 80% of savers need assistance to complete rollover, and 42% report the process took two months or more.

 Despite the size of these numbers, no detailed review of the rollover process has been conducted since a GAO report in March 2013.
 As a result, Capitalize embarked on a comprehensive and updated analysis of the rollover process, leveraging survey data, public data, and proprietary data to highlight key rollover pain points and their consequences.
 In addition, we highlight the key differences between the rollover process and other more modern money movement methods such as ACH and ACATs to showcase just how outdated 401(k) rollovers remain.